-The name “polycystic ovary syndrome” is misleading because you can have PCOS with or without ovarian cysts and, if you do have ovarian cysts, it does not necessarily mean that you have PCOS.
+As mentioned previously, the name “polycystic ovary syndrome” is misleading because PCOS can occur with or without ovarian cysts.
+Even the presence of ovarian cysts does not necessarily mean that they are caused by PCOS.
 The cysts associated with PCOS are actually eggs that do not get released from the ovary because of abnormal hormone levels.

-What Are Androgens?
+What are Androgens?

 What are the Symptoms?

-While some women with PCOS do develop cysts on their ovaries, the most prevalent indicators of PCOS and other androgen disorders generally fall into one of three categories: changes in appearance, menstrual abnormalities and metabolic or systemic disorders.
+For many women, PCOS is a lifelong disease, with symptoms appearing in adolescence and persisting through the reproductive years and into menopause.
+While some women with PCOS may develop cysts on their ovaries as the name suggests, the most prevalent indicators of PCOS and other androgen disorders fall into one of three general categories: changes in appearance, menstrual abnormalities, and metabolic or systemic disorders.

-- acne and skin problems
+- Acne and skin problems

-- unexplained weight gain or fluid retention.
+- Unexplained weight gain or fluid retention

-- severe menstrual pain
+- Severe menstrual pain

-- infertility or reduced fertility
+- Infertility or reduced fertility

-- diabetes or insulin resistance
+- Diabetes or insulin resistance

-- heart disease
+- Heart disease

-- hyperlipidemia (elevated “bad” cholesterol)
+- Hyperlipidemia (elevated cholesterol)

-- endometrial cancer
+- Endometrial cancer

-- ovarian cancer
+- Ovarian cancer

-- Prepuberty: weight gain, early puberty or menarche, acne, high blood pressure
+- Pre-puberty: weight gain, early puberty or menarche, acne, high blood pressure

 - Adolescence: irregular periods, obesity, acne, hirsutism